-The Geological Survey of Norway is the country’s central organisation for the collection, processing and distribution of information on the bedrock geology, superficial deposits, mineral resources and groundwater of Norway.
-NGU is a government agency under the administration of the Ministry of Trade, Industry and Fisheries.
-NGU currently has 200 employees.
-Over half of them are using GIS in their work covering the whole cartographic process from collecting information to delivering user-oriented maps, often as Internet map services in addition to some sort of printed product.
+NGU is Norway’s national geological survey.
+We map Norway’s geology and disseminate and present data to meet society’s needs for basic geological knowledge.
+NGU is an agency under the Ministry of Trade, Industry and Fisheries.
+Our mission and activities are designed to promote added value and sustainable economic growth.
+NGU’s headquarters are in Trondheim, and our 200 employees form a highly international work environment.
+Research is an integral part of NGU’s services and activity, and a prerequisite for performing geological mapping, that complies to international standards, on Norway’s behalf.
+Over half of the employees are using GIS in their work covering the whole cartographic process from collecting information to delivering user-oriented maps, often as Internet map services in addition to some sort of printed product.
 NGU makes at this moment 27 datasets and 17 WMS-services accessible through the national SDI “Norway Digital”.
 The Geomatics and IT group at NGU has 22 employees.
-The group works on all cartographic activities, with a special focus on developing and managing the geographic databases and map services.
+The group works on all cartographic activities, with a special focus on developing and managing solutions for data collection, geographic database, and map services.

 During the last 5 years there has been great progress in coordinated digitalizing of data collection across fields, and a shift towards more use of light-weight tablets and mobile phones.
 A map dashboard is made for improved registration and administration of field work.

 We have a desire for more user-oriented maps to be used in planning through complex classifications calculated from many geological values and properties, but we still have a way to go.
 A restructuring of the bedrock database makes a range of alternative symbolizations possible, for example for tectonic, age (see Figure 1), and content of chalk, which has a high utility value.